ddoloroi/sloth_installer/README.md

 8.)
 After successful execution of step above, execute script "2_setup_database_node" - This script will download and install required packages for MySQL and Java

 9.)
+Modify file "cm.host" and add IP/Hostname of Cloudera manager.
+        Note: Install cloudera manager on same hosts where MySQL is installed.

+10.)
 After completing step 8, proceed with step 9, execution of script "3_setup_cm" - after script completes, cloudera manager should be installed with MySQL.

-10.)
+11.)
 Execute step 10 after step #9 - execute script "4_start_cm" and this will start "cloudera manager."

-11.)
+12.)
 Execute script "5_check_cm_rest" - This script will executes REST API to cloudera manager.